slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+> *"Don't be irreplaceable, if you can't be replaced, you can't be promoted.*

 > *"My thing is to work more than the others to show them how useless they are."
 -- Karl Lagerfeld*
+> *"A good sign that you are doing the kind of work you should be doing is that you enjoy the tedious parts that other people find tortuous."*

 - "Don't try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out.""
 - i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing